chungyc/site-personal/site/article/physics/relativity/paradox/twin/index.markdown

 Some may even point out that for any world line which starts and ends at the same two events, the straight one will [experience the most time], which in this case would be the world line for the twin who stays on Earth.
+Below is a [spacetime diagram] for these world lines from the inertial frame of Earth.

 ![World lines for the twins](/diagrams/article/relativity/paradox/twin/worldlines.svg)

 [experience the most time]: ../../proper-time/#longest

+[spacetime diagram]: ../../spacetime-diagrams

 These explanations are absolutely correct.
 However, I have always found them highly unsatisfactory.